Ashwin4514/Modified_AES256/README.md

 ## **Future Enhancements**

-- Integration of additional dynamic transformations for increased complexity.
+- Integration of UVM and proper test benches to test it against benchmarks effectively.
 - Optimizations for FPGA and ASIC implementations.
 - Exploration of hybrid cryptographic techniques by combining AES with other ciphers.